ragibasif/dotfiles/.github/ISSUE_TEMPLATE/temp.md

 ---
-name: Document Keybindings and Aliases
+name: Add a Test Suite
-about: Add a file to document custom keybindings and aliases.
+about: Create a test suite to validate the dotfiles setup.
-title: "[Documentation] Add keybindings and aliases documentation"
+title: "[Testing] Add a test suite"
-labels: documentation, good first issue
+labels: testing, enhancement
 assignees: ''

 ---

 ### Description
-Add a `KEYBINDINGS.md` or `ALIASES.md` file to document custom keybindings and aliases for tools like `tmux`, `nvim`, and `bash`.
+Create a test suite to validate the dotfiles setup on different systems and environments.

 ### Tasks
-- List all custom keybindings and aliases.
+- Write tests for key configurations (e.g., check if symlinks are created correctly).
-- Explain their purpose and usage.
+- Use a CI/CD tool (e.g., GitHub Actions) to run tests automatically.

 ### Additional Notes
-- Organize the document by tool for easy navigation.
+- Ensure the test suite is easy to extend and maintain.